ktaylor63/southeast/site/content/articles/service-facilities-built-to-withstand-natures-worst.md

 “You have to rebuild correctly,” Clark said.
 “You can’t pick the cheap option and run the risk of hurting people and losing buildings.”

+The Service is committed to smart expenditures, said Mike Oetker, the Southeast Region’s acting regional director.

+"Our managers and leaders for more than 20 years have perfected response to big storms like Irma and Maria," he said.
+"They've also built a strong track record for smart recovery rebuilding facilities to the strongest hurricane standards and in some cases also relocating them to more secure areas.

+“The result is that we save a lot money because we don't have to rebuild those structures later."

 Other refurbished/rebuilt structures include:

   - Replacement staff housing at [J.N.
 “Ding” Darling NWR](https://www.fws.gov/refuge/jn_ding_darling/) in Sanibel, Florida.
 The storms of 2005 swept away the original bunkhouse, built in the 1960s.
 The Service replaced it with two buildings.
 They were erected to avoid storm surges, and feature impact-resistant doors and windows.
 Each is built of concrete.